geeekyvishal/EventSuraksha/README.md

 # EventSuraksha - Secure and Fair Event Ticketing Platform

 ## Overview
 EventSuraksha is a cutting-edge event ticketing platform leveraging blockchain technology to ensure secure, transparent, and fair ticket transactions.
-Our platform is designed to protect both event organizers and attendees from fraud, ticket hoarding, and price inflation, providing a seamless and trustworthy ticketing experience.
+Our platform is designed to protect both event organizers and attendees from fraud, ticket hoarding, and providing a seamless and trustworthy ticketing experience.

 ## Features
 - **Blockchain Security**: Immutable and transparent ticket records ensure the authenticity and security of each ticket.